StrikoMirko/exchange-rates-app/README.md

-# xchange rate test app
+# Exchange rate test app

-This is a POC Reaft route, React-Redux app connecting to Exchange rate API (https://exchangeratesapi.io/).
+This is a POC React router, React-Redux app connecting to Exchange rate API (https://exchangeratesapi.io/).

 Its sort of nice-ish :D.